 Both oral and topical probiotics can decrease skin sensitivity and regulate the immune response.

-Resveratrol and quercetin are strong anti-inflammatory compounds found in red wine, and the skins of grapes and berries.
-These may help sooth itching and reduce other eczema symptoms.
+Resveratrol and quercetin are strong anti-inflammatory compounds found in red wine and the skins of grapes and berries.
+These may help soothe itching and reduce other eczema symptoms.
 Curcumin found in turmeric can help with eczema and other skin disorders.

 If you struggle with eczema, there are medical, dietary, and alternative routes to soothe your symptoms.
 Eczema is a very common skin condition, and you can manage it if you eliminate the triggers from your surroundings, and boost your immune system from the inside out.
 For a holistic treatment approach to eczema, contact your nearest Kansas City physician today.